GoogleChrome/ip-protection/Masked-Domain-List.md

 getintent.com                                    | GetIntent                                                      | Not Impacted By Script Blocking
 email81.com                                      | GetNotify                                                      | Not Impacted By Script Blocking
 getsitecontrol.com                               | GetSiteControl                                                 | Not Impacted By Script Blocking
-daphnecm.com                                     | GfK Group                                                      | Not Impacted By Script Blocking gfk.com                                          | GfK Group                                                      | Not Impacted By Script Blocking gfkdaphne.com                                    | GfK Group                                                      | Not Impacted By Script Blocking static.aviasales.com                             | Giant Travel Unicorn Two                                       | Not Impacted By Script Blocking glam.com                                         | Glam Media                                                     | Not Impacted By Script Blocking glammedia.com                                    | Glam Media                                                     | Not Impacted By Script Blocking
+static.aviasales.com                             | Giant Travel Unicorn Two                                       | Not Impacted By Script Blocking glam.com                                         | Glam Media                                                     | Not Impacted By Script Blocking glammedia.com                                    | Glam Media                                                     | Not Impacted By Script Blocking